postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 warning: false
 ---

-There are many possible reasons for your API requests not behaving as expected.  <!-- TODO: link to other troubleshooting guides -->
+If your API request is not behaving as expected, there can be many possible reasons.
+To find out what the problem is, you can use the Postman console to troubleshoot your request.
+This guide also lists common issues and their causes.

+This guide specifically discusses troubleshooting API requests.
+To troubleshoot issues with the Postman app, see [Troubleshooting app issues](/docs/getting-started/troubleshooting-inapp/).
+To troubleshoot issues with Postman monitors, see [Troubleshooting monitors](/docs/monitoring-your-api/troubleshooting-monitors/).

 ## Contents